 - Out-of-Pocket Limit: Out-of-pocket limit is the maximum amount of money you will have to pay out of your pocket in a 1-year time frame.
 Once you’ve met your out-of-pocket limit, most health insurance providers cover any new medical costs at 100%.

-- Co-insurance: Co-insurance is the percentage or amount of money you must pay out of your pocket once your deductible has been met.
+- Co-insurance: Co-insurance is the percentage or amount you must pay out of your pocket once your deductible has been met.
 Like a copay, co-insurance is the cost-share you are responsible for paying for covered services.

-Simplify Diabetes Management with Low-Cost CGMs
+Simplify Diabetes Management With Low-Cost CGMs Covered by Insurance

 Find out if your insurance covers a CGM and start enjoying the benefits of continuous glucose monitoring.
 Complete our secure Eligibility Form to check your coverage and learn about low-cost options.